Modular resurgence, $q$-Pochhammer symbols, and quantum operators from mirror curves: An application to local weighted projective planes

 In this section, we perform a detailed resurgent analysis of the spectral trace of the quantum-mechanical operator $\rho_{m,n}$, introduced in Eq.~\eqref{eq: rho-mn} and canonically associated with local $\IP^{m,n}$ by the procedure proposed in~\cite{GHM}.
 This operator, defined as the inverse of the three-term operator $\mO_{m,n}$ in Eq.~\eqref{eq:quantum-ops}, was shown to exist and to be positive-definite and trace-class on $L^2(\IR)$ by Kashaev and Mari\~no in~\cite{KM}.
 In the same work, the authors explicitly determined the integral kernel of $\rho_{m,n}$ in terms of $q$-Pochhammer symbols, which in turn allowed them to derive a closed-form expression for the corresponding spectral trace $\mathrm{Tr}(\rho_{m,n})$ as a function of the quantum deformation parameter \be \hbar = \frac{2 \pi y}{N} \in \IR_{>0} \, . \ee Specifically, \be \mathrm{Tr}(\rho_{m,n})=\frac{\re^{\frac{\pi\ri}{12 y}-\pi\ri y \left(\frac{m}{N^2} -\frac{1}{12}\right) +\frac{\pi\ri}{4}}}{2 \sqrt{y} \sin(\pi n/N)} \frac{(q^{1-m/N};q)_\infty \, (q^{1-1/N};q)_\infty \, (\re^{2\pi\ri n/N};\tilde{q})_\infty}{(\re^{-2\pi\ri m/N};\tilde{q})_\infty \, (\re^{-2\pi\ri/N};\tilde{q})_\infty \, (q^{n/N};q)_\infty}\,, \ee where $q=\re^{2\pi\ri y}=\re^{\ri N\hbar}$ and $\tilde{q}=\re^{-2\pi\ri/y}=\re^{-\frac{4\pi^2\ri}{N \hbar}}$.
 Note that the factorization in Eq.~\eqref{eq:trace} is not symmetric in the exchange of $q$ and $\tilde{q}$, but it is under $m \leftrightarrow n$ (albeit, not manifestly)~\cite{MZ}.

 It follows from the results of~\cite{KM} that the spectral trace $\mathrm{Tr}(\rho_{m,n})$ admits a well-defined analytic continuation to $\hbar \in \IC'$.
-In the rest of this section, we will consider the analytically continued spectral trace in order to perform a resurgent analysis.
+In the rest of this section, we will consider the analytically continued spectral trace\footnote{The fermionic spectral traces of the quantum operator $\rho_{m,n}$ are the coefficients in the orbifold expansion of its Fredholm determinant~\cite{GHM}.
+As such, they do not retain a dependence on the moduli space of the CY, and their resurgent analysis is therefore non-parametric.
+Computations further simplify, leading to exact results, by considering the logarithm of the (first fermionic) spectral trace.
+Note, however, that the data obtained in different regimes in $\hbar$ appears to probe different chambers in moduli space, through a mechanism implicit in the TS/ST correspondence~\cite{ABK, GuM, Rella22}.} in order to perform a resurgent analysis.